Brand24: Research and development

-In July 2020, the company developed a neural network-based content filtering mechanism that makes it easier for Brand24 users to review mentions of their brands.
+In July 2020, Brand24 the company developed a neural network-based content filtering mechanism that makes it easier for Brand24 users to review mentions of their brands.
 A relevance filter was created, which preserves the essence of mentions and allows for quick viewing of the most relevant results.
 The mechanism evaluates each mention based on sentiment, source popularity, and category weight.

-Between 2021 and 2023, the company built dedicated artificial intelligence algorithms that interpret brand content published online.
+Between 2021 and 2023, the company built artificial intelligence algorithms that interpret brand content published online.
 Its flagship product, Brand24, was expanded to include multilingual text analysis and models analyzing multimodal data.
 The company received PLN 3.8 million in EU funding for research and implementation.
 In January 2023, Brand24 launched a new version of its proprietary AI sentiment analysis model, increasing its effectiveness in identifying positive and negative mentions from 64% to 84%, across over 100 languages.

 Social engagement

 Awareness campaign on the misnomer

 In January 2017, on the 72nd anniversary of the liberation of the Auschwitz-Birkenau concentration camp, Brand24 launched a social awareness campaign Help Remember (Pomóż Pamiętać), dedicated to the use of the incorrect phrase "Polish death camps."
 A dedicated website featured an up-to-date stream from across the internet, highlighting current online usage of the phrase in 16 languages.
 Through the website, any internet user could access the source, verify the context of the phrase's use, and report it to the article's author or publisher.